data-for-change/anyway/.github/ISSUE_TEMPLATE/localize_widget.md

 (Note - if translation in file is not adequate - please create a better translation)

 **Flask Babel**
-For updating messages.pot with all strings for translation - use the following command: `pybabel extract -F babel.cfg -o messages.pot .`
+For updating messages.pot with all strings for translation - use the following commands:

+1. Go to anyway container: `docker exec -it anyway`
+2. Perform the following updates:
+- `pybabel extract -F babel.cfg -o messages.pot .`
+- For updating existing po files with new strings: `pybabel update -i messages.pot -d translations`
+- Update manually the translations: modify translation files - po files per language.
-For updating existing po files with new strings: `pybabel update -i messages.pot -d translations` For compiling pybabel mo files use: `pybabel compile -d translations` It's important to compile the files for the transations to take place
+- For compiling pybabel mo files use: `pybabel compile -d translations` _It's important to compile the files for the transations to take place_ **Make sure to add all po, mo and pot files to pull request**